saucelabs/sauce-docs/docs/web-apps/automated-testing/selenium/pre-run-executables.md

 **Limitations**:

 - File names are **NOT** unique, therefore they will always default to the latest version.
-- Currently you cannot specify the version of the app using this feature.
+- Currently you cannot specify the version of the file using this feature.
 - `build` capability not supported in VDC at this time.

 :::

 #### Updating WebDriver Capabilities

-If you were previously using application stored in sauce-storage, you can convert your existing test capabilities by replacing `sauce-storage:myapp` with `storage:<file_id>`.
+If you were previously using a file stored in sauce-storage, you can convert your existing test capabilities by replacing `sauce-storage:myfile` with `storage:<file_id>`.

 ##### Example Code Snippets